Bergen County Divorce Lawyers

 The breakup of a marriage could entail complex emotional, financial, and legal considerations, which are unique to each family, but you don’t have to go through this painful process alone.
 At Feitlin, Youngman, Karas & Gerson, LLC in Glen Rock, our knowledgeable and skilled divorce lawyers have protected the rights of spouses for decades.
 If you’re facing a divorce, simply contact our dedicated Bergen County family lawyers so we can help work toward the most positive resolution possible.

 We’ve handled many divorces for our clients, and we know that every family involved in a divorce is different.
 The legal and interpersonal dynamics of each situation need to be carefully assessed to determine the best possible legal strategy.
-Whether the approach is collaborative, cooperative or adversarial, we bring a depth of professional experience and personal insight to each family law matter.
+Whether the approach is collaborative, cooperative, or adversarial, we bring a depth of professional experience and personal insight to each family law matter.

 Types of Divorces in New Jersey